Shauwn Mkhize: Television

 In 2020, Shauwn premiered her reality TV show, Kwa Mam' Mkhize which aired on Mzansi Magic in January 2020 and features her children Sbahle Mpisane, Andile Mpisane and her extended family.
 The show was awarded Best Reality TV Show at the 2020 Hollywood American Prestigious Awards.

 In March 2021, she made her debut on the SABC 1 soapie, Uzalo in the role of a mysterious, wealthy woman who concludes the purchase of the Kwa Mashu Kingdom Church.

 Social media

 In 2020 she started to use social media and in eight months she gained over 1 million followers on Instagram.
 Since then her fans and followers have given her the title of "mother of the nation".
 In October 2020, she was nominated for Socialite of the Year and Fag Hag of the Year at the Feather Awards.

 Personal life

-Shauwn Mkhize was married to Sbu Mpisane; they divorced in 2019.
-They had one son Andile Mpisane.
+Mkhize was married to Sbu Mpisane; they divorced in 2019.
+They had one son.
 Sbu Mpisane already had a daughter.

-Controversies

-SMkhize was accused of corruption and convicted of fraud and owed the South African Revenue Service over R200 million.
+Fraud and unpaid taxes

+Mkhize has been convicted of fraud in 2005 and 2012 and owed the South African Revenue Service (SARS) over R200 million in 2013.
+In May 2024, SARS obtained a provisional preservation order for a fleet of luxury vehicles in order to recoup R37 million taxes owed.
+However, Mkhize's security and armed guards refused to allow the order to be executed.
+In July 2024, an attempted assassination was carried out on advocate Coreth Naude as she left a tax enquiry into the affairs of Mkhize and her company, Royal AM Football Club.
+The attempted assassination follows the 2023 assassination of Cloete Murray, who had worked with Naude on the tax inquiry into Mkhize's empire.

+In November 2024, more than 40 firearms were confiscated from Mkhize's mansion during a raid by the Hawks, police and SA Revenue Service.The firearms belonged to the security company owned by businessman Vusumuzi “Cat” Matlala, who has been implicated in allegations made by KwaZulu-Natal police commissioner Lt-Gen Nhlanhla Mkhwanazi against senior law enforcement officials and politicians, accusing them of interfering in cases police are investigating.
+Mkhwanazi mentioned that WhatsApp messages found on Matlala's phone allegedly involve police minister Senzo Mchunu.

+In January 2025, the South African Revenue Service issued a preservation order against Royal AM over unpaid tax debts by Mkhize, and the club was put up for auction in March.

+In August 2025, the Pietermaritzburg High Court ruled that her football club, Royal AM, was required to pay back R27 million for an unlawful and invalid sponsorship agreement with the bankrupt Msunduzi Municipality.
+The sponsorship commenced in 2023, and was for R9 million a year.

+As of November 2025, SARS has held three auctions of her assets in order to reclaim its unpaid debt.
+In the first, in July 2025, ten luxury cars were auctioned for R8.2 million.
+The second auction in October 2025 reclaimed R5.6 million for luxury handbags and another luxury vehicle.
+The third auction will dispose of luxury alcohol.